toaderflorin/blog/content/blog/2022-05-30-estimations/index.md

 <img src="dilbert.png" class="img" />

 Throwing more people at a problem is one of the most common productivity traps that you can fall into, and not just because of the increase in coordination efforts.
-Studies show that as the size of a group increases, individual members tend to become less productive.
 Some tasks cannot be partitioned effectively and don't scale well with more developers.
 In fact, attempting to do it makes matters worse because there is now communication overhead, potential blocking and merging conflicts, etc.

 Like communication between components, the number of pathways scales with O(n^2).
 It also takes quite a bit of time for developers to become productive on a specific project if they aren't familiar with it, and they will need support, which takes away productive time from the experienced devs.

 ### Exactly Predicting The Behavior Of Nonlinear Systems Is Hard

-Let's consider a double [pendulum system](https://en.wikipedia.org/wiki/Double_pendulum).
+Let's consider a very simple physical system, the double [pendulum](https://en.wikipedia.org/wiki/Double_pendulum).
 Even if this is a system that's very simple and its behavior is fully deterministic (we can write down the equations of motion), its time evolution is chaotic.

 <img src="chaos.jpeg" class="img" />